 Including accessibility information in your listing increases forthrightness so our community members, especially those with disabilities, can better assess whether or not they can live in your space.
-This helps us all uphold our values of inclusion, transparency, accountability, collective care, anti-oppression, and joy that we share through our Community Agreements.
+This helps us all uphold our values of inclusion, transparency, accountability, collective care, justice, and joy that we share through our Community Agreements.

 Below is a list of suggestions of what to include.
 This is a continually updated list.
 If you have a suggestion for what accessibility information listers should include in their listings, let us know at firstname.lastname@example.org.

 - How many steps are there leading up to the building, inside of the building’s common areas (lobby, rec room, laundry room, mail room, etc.), and inside of the unit?